avsa242/scd30-spin/README.md

 ## Limitations

 * Very early in development - may malfunction, or outright fail to build
-* Sensor data only available in IEEE-754 floating point format

 ## TODO

 - [x] add support for setting temperature scale
 - [x] add support for integer sensor data return values, as in other drivers
-- [ ] add support for pure-spin I2C engine
+- [x] add support for pure-spin I2C engine
+- [ ] add support for altitude compensation
+- [ ] add support for (de)activating automatic self-calibration
+- [ ] add support for setting forced recalibration value
 - [ ] port to P2/SPIN2